Department of Justice is now the Department of Communities and Justice. Find out more >

 You need a judgment from the court before you can apply for an Examination order.

-If the other party does not comply with the examination notice within the period of time given in the notice (at least 28 days) you can ask the court to issue an examination order.
-This is an order that the other party must come to court to answer questions and show documents about their financial position.
-This is called 'examination'.
+If the judgment debtor does not comply with the Examination notice within 28 days, you can ask the Court to issue an Examination order.
+This is an order that the judgment debtor must come to Court to answer questions and show documents about their financial position.
+This is called an 'examination hearing'.

 You will need two forms:

 Form 54 – Examination order